dateutil/dateutil/docs/relativedelta.rst

 The logic for years is the same, even on leap years.

-Note about last day month:

-The "move up to last day of month" is only supposed to happen if "same day on a different month" resolves to a date that doesn't exist.
+If the result falls on a day after the last one of the month, the last day of the month is used instead.

 .. doctest::